mdjogatovic/pyes/README.md

 V. Radonjic Djogatovic, M. Djogatovic, "A Novel Simulation Model for Pricing Different QoS Levels in IP Networks," Advances in Electrical and Computer Engineering, vol.20, no.1, pp.27-34, 2020, doi:10.4316/AECE.2020.01004

 ## Installation
-- Unpack cloned repository.
+1. Unpack cloned repository.
-- Open terminal.
+2. Open terminal.
-- Change directory in the terminal to the unpacked directory.
+3. Change directory in the terminal to the unpacked directory.
-- Type `pip install .`
+4. Type `pip install .`.

-To remove type in terminal `pip uninstall pyes`
+To uninstall library type in terminal `pip uninstall pyes`.